jsrdxzw/redis-kit/README.md

 ### Use Distributed Lock

-by default `StringRedisTemplate` is used, Of course you can choose other RedisTemplate by yourself.
+by default `StringRedisTemplate` which is provided by Spring is used, Of course you can choose other RedisTemplate by yourself.

 ```java
 @Configuration